 The Pensions Act and Pension Regulators Code require that if an individual decides to report a breach, the report must be made in writing as soon as reasonably practicable.
 Individuals should not rely on waiting for others to report and nor is it necessary for a reporter to gather all the evidence which The Pensions Regulator may require before taking action.

 A delay in reporting may exacerbate or increase the risk of the breach.
 The time taken to reach the judgements on "reasonable cause to believe" and on "material significance" should be consistent with the speed implied by 'as soon as reasonably practicable'.
 In particular, the time taken should reflect the seriousness of the suspected breach.

-3.8 Early identification of very serious breaches
+3.8.
+Early identification of very serious breaches

 In cases of immediate risk to the scheme, for instance, where there is any indication of dishonesty, The Pensions Regulator does not expect reporters to seek an explanation or to assess the effectiveness of proposed remedies.
 They should only make such immediate checks as are necessary.

 The more serious the potential breach and its consequences, the more urgently reporters should make these necessary checks.
-In cases of potential dishonesty the reporter should avoid, where possible, checks which might alert those implicated.
+In cases of potential dishonesty, the reporter should avoid, where possible, checks which might alert those implicated.
 In serious cases, reporters should use the quickest means possible to alert The Pensions Regulator to the breach.

-3.9 Recording all breaches even if they are not reported
+3.9.
+Recording all breaches even if they are not reported

 The record of past breaches may be relevant in deciding whether to report a breach (for example it may reveal a systemic issue).
-WMFS will maintain a record of all breaches identified by individuals and reporters should therefore provide copies of reports to the Strategic Enabler Resources and 151 Officer.
+WMFS, through the Head of People Support, will maintain a record of all breaches identified by individuals.

 Records of unreported breaches should also be provided as soon as reasonably practicable and certainly no later than within 20 working days of the decision made not to report.
 These will be recorded alongside all reported breaches.
-The record of all breaches (reported or otherwise) will be included in the quarterly Monitoring Report at each Pension Committee, and this will also be shared with the Pension Board.

-3.10 Reporting a breach
+3.10.
+Reporting a breach

-Reports must be submitted in writing via The Pensions Regulator's online system at www.tpr.gov.uk/exchange, or by post, email or fax, and should be marked urgent if appropriate.
+Reports of materially significant breaches must be submitted in writing via The Pensions Regulator's online system at www.tpr.gov.uk/exchange.
 If necessary, a written report can be preceded by a telephone call.

 Reporters should ensure they receive an acknowledgement for any report they send to The Pensions Regulator.
 The Pensions Regulator will acknowledge receipt of all reports within five working days and may contact reporters to request further information.
 Reporters will not usually be informed of any actions taken by The Pensions Regulator due to restrictions on the disclosure of information.